prebid/prebid.github.io/formats/formats.md

 # Prebid Formats
 {:.no_toc}

 Prebid supports header bidding for many ad formats.
 This page outlines the available formats and where to find more information.
-(Note: At this time, only display and interstitial are available on Prebid Mobile.)

 ## Display